AdobeDocs/real-time-cdp-collaboration.en/help/guide/glossary.md

 A project in Adobe Real-Time CDP Collaboration is a workspace where users can collaborate on specific data integration and audience segmentation tasks.
 Projects help organize and manage data-sharing efforts, making collaboration more efficient and streamlined.

+### Public audience

 ## U

 ### Use Case

 A use case defines a specific business scenario or problem that can be addressed using Adobe Real-Time CDP Collaboration.
-It outlines the steps and processes involved in leveraging the platform to achieve a particular goal, such as audience discovery or campaign measurement.
+Sample use cases available in Real-Time CDP Collaboration in order to achieve a particular goal, are audience discovery or campaign measurement.